 During the negotiating of this pass a moment came upon me when I really wanted to be in a classic sports car - preferably a Jaguar XK 140.
 The road is billiard table smooth and sweeps through the Grisons in great climbing curves past waterfalls, rock formations and outcrops on a monumental scale.
 Having a convertible for this drive was bliss indeed even if only in a Peugeot 307 CC.
 The pass has been in use since Roman times and is closed in winter.
 An ultimate drive in my opinion and highly recommended for anyone of like mind to myself concerning cars.
 One of the most breathtaking and exciting drives of my life.

 I arrived at the only hotel that has a direct view of Schloss Neuschwanstein and Schloss Hohenschwangau called Hotel Rubezahl.
 Wonderful welcome despite being late as there was a traffic jam on the motorway (the Garmin GPS gave me an excellent alternative route).
 Dinner was a rather hurried affair as the restaurant was closing.
 "I will have to serve both starter and main course at the same time!
-We are in a hurry!
+I am in a hurry!
 Quickly!
 Do you mind?"
-I asked if the waiter preferred we leave and eat in another restaurant - a real Basil Fawlty atmosphere that night.
+I asked if the waiter preferred I leave and eat in another restaurant - a real Basil Fawlty atmosphere that night.
 No waiter has ever suggested such a thing to me and I found it rather amusing considering the country we were in.

 I had been fascinated by Ludwig II ever since my Wagner nights whilst living on Norfolk Island in the South Pacific.
 I used to place large speakers on the cliffs overlooking the ocean and listen to Tristan und Isolde and of course Der fliegende Holländer having no trouble imagining the captain on his ship.
 When thinking of King Ludwig II of Bavaria I am always reminded of a remark made by T.E.Lawrence concerning dreamers in Seven Pillars of Wisdom: